 With that in mind, we’ve compiled a few pointers to keep in mind when deciding whether your rug should stay or go when staging your house for sale:

-- If you or anyone else has smoked in the same room as the rug or if you have pets who’ve had occasional “accidents” on the rug, just remove the rug completely.
+- If you or anyone else has smoked in the same room as the rug, remove the rug.
+If you have pets who’ve had occasional “accidents” on the rug, remove the rug.
 No matter how well you think you may have cleaned that rug, there’s a really good chance it’s still holding odors.
-Even if you can’t smell it, there’s a decent chance your buyer will.
+Even if you can’t smell it, your buyer probably can.

 - Just because a rug was expensive/imported/hand-knotted by magical elves/has all your favorite colors does not mean it will do you any favors when it’s time to sell your home.
 If the rug is damaged, stained, stinky, missing fringe, or too taste-specific, roll up that treasure and put it into storage for now.
 Invest a few bucks on a less expensive rug that will do a better job showing off your home.